 Aurel Hizmo, Assistant Professor of Finance.

-A new member of the faculty in 2011, Aurel works on spatial economics, the role of housing in portfolio choice, and regional housing prices.
+Works on spatial economics, the role of housing in portfolio choice, and regional housing prices.

 Matthew Richardson, Charles E. Simon Professor of Finance, Research Associate NBER, Sidney Homer Director of the Salomon Center for the Study of Financial Institutions.